 Picture Adjustment is a special section of the Video Setup menu.
 It allows you to fine tune many picture control parameters in order to achieve the optimal picture quality and visual result.
-To use Picture Adjustment, press the SETUP button on the remote control to enter the player's Setup Menu, and then choose "Video Setup" - "Picture Adjustment".
+To use Picture Adjustment, press the Setup button on the remote control to enter the player's Setup Menu, and then choose "Video Setup" - "Picture Adjustment", then select the primary video output terminal.
 The Setup Menu will be replaced by the Picture Adjustment menu: